-Or, just show the kids this helpful map, courtesy of Birch Aquarium at Scripps, that illustrates the route in an easy-to-understand manner.
+Or, just show the kids this helpful map, courtesy of Birch Aquarium at Scripps, that illustrates the gray whale migration route in an easy-to-understand manner.

 See also: Guide to Birch Aquarium

-Easy Gray Whale Facts You Can Remember
+Easy Gray Whale Facts to Remember

-- Can reach lengths of up to 50 feet, with females measuring larger than males.
+- can reach lengths of up to 50 feet, with females measuring larger than males.

-- Live from 50–70 years, typically.
+- live from 50–70 years, typically.

-- Are pregnant for 13.5 months.
+- are pregnant for 13.5 months.

-- Swim at an average of 5 mph.
+- swim at an average of 5 mph.

-- Sleep or rest, according to scientists, in two ways.
+- sleep or rest, according to scientists, in two ways.
 They rest with their blowholes exposed above water.
 Or, they rest underwater and come up for air every few minutes.
 Some believe that they do not stop swimming during migration and sleep while swimming auto-pilot.

-- Have been observed snoring in lagoons.
+- have been observed snoring in lagoons.

-- Embark on the longest mammal migration in the world of 10,000 miles round-trip.
+- embark on the longest mammal migration in the world of 10,000 miles round-trip.

 Gray whales pass by the western coast of Canada, Washington, Oregon, and California on their way to the warmer waters of Baja California, Mexico where they breed and give birth.
-The whales travel day and night at speeds of about 5 mph, as mentioned above.
+The whales travel day and night at speeds of about 5 mph.

 Whales start to leave the lagoons in February.
 The last whales to leave are new mothers with their calves, who linger as long as possible (with some leaving in April and even May) in the warm water while waiting for the calves to grow strong enough for the journey.

 However, we do have a few hundred rogue whales who hang out between California and Canada during the summer months.
 They’re called the Pacific Coast feeding group.
-For whatever reason, they don’t feel like heading all the way to the Arctic.
-I can hardly blame them.

-Gray whales start passing through San Diego waters in mid-December and can been seen roughly through mid-April.
+Gray whales start passing through San Diego waters in mid-December and can be seen roughly through mid-April.
 Our finest museums have partnered with local tour operators to provide unique, guided tours that usually run twice-daily.